payetools/Payetools/src/Payetools.AttachmentOrders/README.md

 ## Introduction

-This library provides calculations of attachment orders.
-The term *attachment order** is used here as a generic term for all types of deductions from earnings mandated by law (often by the courts) and communicated externally to employers, regardless of source or type.
-There are many distinct types of deductions that can be made from an employee's earnings; these are listed further below.
+This library provides the facilites to calculate attachment order deductions.
+The term ***attachment order*** is used here as a generic term for all types of deductions from net earnings mandated by law (often by the courts) and communicated externally to employers, regardless of source or type.
+There are many distinct types of attachment order deductions that can be made from an employee's earnings; these are listed further below.

 The legislation around attachment orders is complex and varies by jurisdiction.
 Although somewhat outdated, the HMCS document [Attachment Orders: A Guide for Employers](https://www.rbkc.gov.uk/pdf/aoehandbook-eng.pdf) provides a good overview of the process.
 Lewes and Eastbourne Councils also have a useful [Attachment of Earnings - Employers Guide](https://www.lewes-eastbourne.gov.uk/media/4064/Attachment-of-earnings-employers-guide/pdf/Attachment_of_Earnings_-Employer_Guide_1.pdf).